-The other rockfish complex includes all species of Sebastes and Sebastolobus spp. other than Pacific ocean perch (Sebastes alutus) and those species in the other red rockfish complex (northern rockfish, S. polyspinis; rougheye rockfish, S. aleutianus; and shortraker rockfish, S. borealis).
-This complex is one of the rockfish management groups in the Bering Sea and Aleutian Island (BSAI) regions.
-Eight out of twenty-eight species of "other rockfish" have been confirmed or tentatively identified in catches from the eastern Bering Sea and Aleutian Islands region, thus these are the only species stocks managed in this complex (Reuter and Spencer 2001, NOAA Fisheries 2002 Report to Congress April 2003).
-These species have been observed at least once in the hauls of the BSAI surveys and/or have occurred in at least 1% of the hauls where an species from the other rockfish (Sebastes variabilis) and shortspine thornyheads (Sebastolobus alascancus).
-In 2004 though, the Aleutian Island (AI) Survey estimated that there was a 4,000 mt biomass of Harlequin rockfish (S. variegatus), unfortunately this was based mainly on two large hauls of this species thus yielding a very high CV of 0.99.
+The Other Rockfish complex includes all species of Sebastes and Sebastolobus spp., other than Pacific ocean perch (Sebastes alutus), including those species in the other red rockfish complex (northern rockfish, S. polyspinis; rougheye rockfish, S. aleutianus; and shortraker rockfish, S. borealis), which is one of the rockfish management groups in the Bering Sea and Aleutian Island (BSAI) regions.
+Eight out of twenty-eight species of Other Rockfish have been confirmed or tentatively identified in catches from the eastern Bering Sea and Aleutian Islands region, thus these are the only species managed in this complex (Reuter and Spencer 2001, NOAA Fisheries 2002 Report to Congress April 2003).
+An identification of one of these species means it was observed at least once in the hauls of the BSAI surveys and/or has occurred in at least 1% of observed fishery hauls (Table 14.1).
+The two most abundant species for this complex are dusky rockfish (Sebastes variabilis) and shortspine thornyheads (Sebastolobus alascancus).
+In 2004 though, the biomass estimate of harlequin rockfish (S. variegatus) from the Aleutian Island (AI) survey was 4,000 mt, however this was based mainly on two large hauls thus yielding a very high CV of 0.99.

-The distributions of these other rockfishes are not well documented in the BSAI regions.
+The distributions of other rockfish species, besides shortspine thornyheads, are not well documented in the BSAI regions.
 Dusky rockfish are occasionally observed in AFSC research surveys throughout the Aleutian Islands.
-When observed dusky rockfish are typically captured between 125 -200m (Reuter and Spencer 2001).
-Catches of shortspine thornyheads in the Aleutian Island (AI) region are observed around the islands along the bathymetric contours between 200 m and 500 m (Reuter and Spencer 2001).
+When observed, dusky rockfish are typically captured between 125 -200 m (Reuter and Spencer 2001).
+Catches of shortspine thornyheads in the AI region are observed around the islands along the bathymetric contours between 200 m and 500 m (Reuter and Spencer 2001).
 In the Eastern Bering Sea (EBS) dusky rockfish are rarely encountered in the catches of either the survey or the fishery.
 Whereas, the shortspine thornyhead distribution is similar to that found in the AI with most encounters occurring in survey and fishery tows deeper than 200 m (Reuter and Spencer 2001).

-Recently, in the Aleutian Islands, bycatch of dusky rockfish is highest near Seguam pass and Petrel Bank.
-This contrasts with the locations where the AFSC AI survey catch dusky rockfish where in 2002 and 2004 the highest catch was at the eastern tip of Amchitka Island (Figure 14.1).
+Recently, in the Aleutian Islands, bycatch of dusky rockfish was highest near Seguam pass and Petrel Bank.
+This contrasts with the locations where the AFSC AI survey catch dusky rockfish, where in 2002 and 2004 the highest catch was at the eastern tip of Amchitka Island (Figure 14.1).

-Locations of dusky rockfish bycatch in the EBS fisheries are peppered along the slope, and in the region just north of Unalaska Island and Akutan Island in the southern part of the EBS and at the southern tip of

-Zhemchug canyon in the northern part of the EBS (Reuter and Spencer 2002).
+Locations of dusky rockfish bycatch in the EBS fisheries are peppered along the slope in the region just north of Unalaska Island and Akutan Islan in the southern part of the EBS, and at the southern tip of Zhemchug canyon in the northern part of the EBS (Reuter and Spencer 2002).
 In the 2004 Aleutian Island survey, locations of dusky rockfish catch were similar to fishery bycatch distributions for areas near Unalaska Island and Akutan Island.